 - When you select the User object to import data, it combines all of the User level information such as CSM name, status and email id.
 User object will only import the data for users who have a Gainsight license.
 It does not automatically import all of the user information from the SFDC object.

 - If your data is lying in some other object in Salesforce or in MDA, you can use the Load to Company action in Rules Engine to populate these fields.

 - If your data resides outside of Salesforce, you could use Gainsight Bulk API or the S3 connector to load data into Company object independent of Customer Info.

 Gainsight provides following predefined field mappings for the MDA object User from the SFDC object User:

 - User Name

-Only user records that have Salesforce attribute “User type” either Standard or Partner are synced to the MDA object User.
+Only user records that have Salesforce attribute “User type” either Standard or Partner are synced to the MDA object User irrespective of whether they have Gainsight license.
 For more information on these user types, refer the Salesforce Documentation Standard Profiles.

 Following image shows the predefined field mappings in the User object.

 Gainsight provides following predefined field mappings for the MDA object Relationship from the SFDC objects Account and GS Relationship: